Funeral for a Friend

-The stranger turned to the two bikers, straightening his $250-dollar silk tie, “Go play in the street.”
+The stranger turned to the two bikers, straightening his two-hundred-and-fifty-dollar silk tie, “Go play in the street.”
 And strangely enough, they did just that.
 “Now where were we, Mace?”

 Mace Gardner stared at the man in disbelief.
 “Awright, you know who I am.
 What the $%&# do you want?”

 “What I want is to help you out of that wheelchair, Mace.
 I know both your parents are alcoholics.
 Your brother is a famous super-hero, and he acts like you don’t exist.
 Seems to me like you have nothing to lose by letting me help you.”

 “Well, how’d you find me, anyway?
 As far as Guy or anyone knows, I’m still in the hospital in a coma.
 Not like he cared.
 Never came to visit me once,” Mace said, taking a swig from his beer.

 “Maxwell Lord is nothing, if not a resourceful man.”

 A truck suddenly squealed its brakes outside, and a loud thud was heard, followed by a cry for help.